-Arrive at any time (arrival transfer included).
+Arrive in Ushuaia at any time.
 Enjoy the sights and sounds of the world's most southerly city.

-Embarkation on the MS Expedition begins late in the afternoon, around 4pm at the port in Ushuaia.
+Enjoy a free morning in Ushuaia.
+Do any last minute shopping, explore the town or the surrounding countryside.
+Embarkation on the MS Expedition begins in the afternoon at the port in Ushuaia.
 Enjoy the evening sailing through the Beagle Channel.

-Our adventure begins with a 800km (497 mi) crossing of the passage named in honour of 16th-century English sea captain and privateer Sir Francis Drake.
+The adventure begins with a 800km (497 mi) crossing of the passage named in honour of 16th-century English sea captain and privateer Sir Francis Drake.
 The ship is at home in this part of the Southern Ocean.
-Take in daily lectures from your expedition team and keep an eye out for your first sightings of icebergs, whales, and albatross following in the Expedition's wake.
+Take in daily lectures from the expedition team and keep an eye out for sightings of icebergs, whales, and albatross following in the Expedition's wake.

-With a total of six nights to explore the worlds most southerly ecosystem, you'll have more time to encounter the unique wildlife and awe-inspiring scenery of the Antarctic.
-Our goal is to get you ashore twice per day to encounter penguin rookeries, get a good look at the variety of seal species, and keep an eye out for the whales that feed in the peninsula's cold, fertile waters.
-During the voyage, you'll learn about some of the most important and dramatic expeditions to this remote corner of the world.
-Take an optional polar plunge, visit an abandoned whaling station or a working scientific research station and gain a new perspective on this part of world.
+With a total of six days to explore the worlds most southerly ecosystem, there's more time to encounter the unique wildlife and awe-inspiring scenery of the Antarctic.
+Our goal is to get ashore twice per day to encounter penguin rookeries, get a good look at the variety of seal species, and keep an eye out for the whales that feed in the peninsula's cold, fertile waters.

-Begin your journey north to your home port of Ushuaia.
-Review the highlights of your Antarctic experience with our lecturers and staff.
+Begin the journey north to the home port of Ushuaia.
+Review the highlights of the Antarctic experience with the lecturers and staff.
 Keep your eyes open on the observation deck for some last-minute whale sightings.

 Find dates, prices, and more trip options.Book Now